MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-iframe-throttling-display.md

 ## Objective

 Iframe throttling is a Blink mechanism that tries to reduce layout and rendering overhead.
 Frames that are throttled only undergo partial layout, and `requestAnimationFrame` and `ResizeObserver` don't operate when a frame is throttled.
 Cross-origin iframes that are placed in a different process than their parent, and that are either `display: none` or non-visible are throttled.
-Currently a cross-origin frame that's rendered in the same-process as its parent aren't throttled, leading to different behavior based on a process model.
+Currently a cross-origin frame that's rendered in the same-process as its parent isn'tthrottled, leading to different behavior based on a process model.
 When enabled, this policy throttles all cross-origin, `display: none` or non-visible frames, which gives consistent behavior between the same-process and cross-process cases.

 ## Content license